Football clubs

 1952 - ????

-Hastings Labour joined the Hastings League in 1954 and home games were played at Bulverhythe.
+Hastings Labour joined the Hastings League in 1954, playing their home matches at Bulverhythe.

 See also: Junior Labour.